paritytech/substrate/frame/contracts/COMPLEXITY.md

 Execution of the function consists of the following steps:

-1. Load data stored in the input buffer into the scratch buffer.
+1. Load data stored in the input buffer into an intermediate buffer.
-2. Compute the cryptographic hash `H` on the scratch buffer.
+2. Compute the cryptographic hash `H` on the intermediate buffer.
 3. Copy back the bytes of `H` into the contract side output buffer.

 **complexity**: Complexity is proportional to the size of the input buffer in bytes